Consensys/quorum-profiling/stresstest-aws/README.md

 test_profile = "4node/deploy-contract-public"
 no_of_threads = 1
 duration_of_run = 1200
+#no of transactions to be sent per minute - for 1node and 4node test profiles
+throughput = 96000

+#no of transactions to be sent per minute - only applicable for custom mixed contract test profile
+public_throughput = 12000
+private_throughput = 2400
 ```
  ## Test Profiles
  Jmeter is used to run the test profiles.